DavisJP/OpenWeatherMapApp/README.md

 An app that displays 5 day weather forecast from http://openweathermap.org for London.

-This App was built to practice on MVI architecture, Dagger Hilt, RxJava and Retrofit.
+This App was built to practice on MVVM architecture, Jetpack Compose, Dagger Hilt, RxJava and Retrofit.

 ### What's the current status ? ###

-- Currently the app lists the 5 day weather forecast for London
+- The app currently lists 5-day weather forecasts for London
-- It allows for switching the temperature between Celsius and Fahrenheit
+- Allows for switching the temperature scale between Celsius and Fahrenheit
 - Swipe to refresh list

 ### Configuration ###